dsimidzija/dsimidzija.github.io/_posts/2014-02-15-jekyll-bootstrap-themes-and-github-pages.md

 After setting up jekyll-bootstrap and playing with it for a while, I decided to try and set up a custom theme by following the [official instructions][jb-theming].
 Several themes are conveniently available at [themes.jekyllbootstrap.com][jb-themes], including the theme you're looking at right now.
+But did it work out of the box?
+No.
+Of course not.

+<a name="excerpt-continue"></a>

 After running `rake theme:install git="https://github.com/dhulihan/hooligan.git"`
 and switching to the newly installed theme, I tried to push to GitHub.
 Unfortunately,